MaxDahlberg/Trygga-Kampus/README.md

 ## Overview
-Trygga Kampus is designed to help university students, starting with HKR, raise awareness about addiction in all its forms.
+Trygga Campus is designed to help university students, starting with Högskola Kristianstad (HKR), to raise awareness about addiction in all its forms.
 The app provides a safe and supportive platform for students struggling with addiction to access information, reflect on their experiences, and take the first step toward seeking help.
 Inspired by Per Olof Mårtensson's ["Trygga Klassen"](https://tryggaklassen.se/) we adapted the concept to meet the needs of university students.